queerviolet/rails_partials_reading/README.md

 ## What's a partial?

 A partial is a view which you can use in other views.
-Here's what [the Rails documentation][rails-partials] have to say about them.

 For example, say `hello.html.erb` looks like this:

    ```
    <h1>hello, <%= render 'planet' %>.</h1>